Ozpyn/Oracle-Cloud-Lesson/readme.md

 ### Starting the Server (again)

-Run the server with: `java -Xmx1024M -Xms1024M -jar server.jar nogui`
+Run the server with: `java -Xmx1024M -Xms1024M -jar server.jar nogui` (Appending the `nohup` command to the start will allow the server to persist after you disconnect from SSH.)

 After a minute or two your server is up and running.

 Congradulations!!
 You now have a fully functioning Minecraft Server hosted in the cloud.

+To connect to said server: use the IP address of the vm followed by the port we opened earlier. ( 12.34.56.78:25565 )

 If you were so inclined, you could use the remaining compute power to host a website, or even another server!